rawitat/gtypist_lessons/programming_quotes.typ

  :ing machines?
 A means of communicating between programmers?
 A vehicle for :expressing high-level designs?
 A notation for algorithms?
 A way of expressing :relationships between concepts?
 A tool for experimentation?
 A means of controll- :ing computerized devices?
-My view is that a general-purpose prorgamming language :must be all of those to serve its diverse set of users.
+My view is that a general-purpose programming language :must be all of those to serve its diverse set of users.
 The only thing a :language cannot be "and survive" is a mere collection of "neat" features.